North Pacific (sidewheeler): Design and construction

 North Pacific was built in San Francisco for E.A. and L.M.
 Starr.
 The Starrs were pioneer businessmen in Portland.
 The Starrs had been unsuccessfully trying to compete with Finch and Wright, first with the sidewheeler Alida and then with the small steamer Isabel.
 The Starrs brought North Pacific to Puget Sound in 1871 to compete with the firm of D.B.
 Finch and Capt.
 Tom Wright (1828–1906).
 Finch and Wright had run the pioneer sidewheeler Eliza Anderson on the Sound, and had recently replaced the Anderson with the faster sidewheeler Olympia (later known as the Princess Louise).

 North Pacific was 166.8 ft long, with a beam of 29 ft and 10.3 ft depth of hold.
-North Pacific was 488.73 gross tons in size, with "tons" in this instance being a measure of volume and not weight.
+North Pacific was assessed at 488.73 gross register tons, with "tons" in this instance being a measure of volume and not weight.
 The official merchant vessel registry number was 18685.